edagne18/Inventory_Management_System/README.md

 ## License

-This project is licensed for educational purposes only as part of the COMP 408 Web Programming course.
+This project is licensed for educational purposes only as part of the Software Engineering Project.